Human Resources

 Intermittent Nature of the work is sporadic and does not fit a particular pattern N/A No N/A Position management.
 Position may be closed, frozen, reclassified, or refilled as-is depending on the need for the work N/A

-Professional Staff Project Position Short-term staffing, project work, workload peaks that meet professional staff exemption criteria Positions of up to 12 months in duration that are regularly scheduled and hold an FTE.
+Professional Staff Temporary Position – Salary Short-term staffing, project work, workload peaks that meet professional staff exemption criteria Positions of up to 12 months in duration that are regularly scheduled and hold an FTE.
 Project positions likely to exceed 12 months should be treated as regular professional staff positions.
 Yes No more than 12 months from date of hire or most recent job change date Position Management The position must be closed after end employment date is met.
 Review end employment date and extend by no more than 12 months if needed.
 Requested through and approved by Compensation

 Professional Staff Temporary

-Salaried UAW Academic Student Employee (ASE) Job profiles outlined in UAW contract ASEs with a 50% FTE will not be required to work for more than 220 hours per quarter.
+Temporary Salaried UAW Academic Student Employee (ASE) Job profiles outlined in UAW contract ASEs with a 50% FTE will not be required to work for more than 220 hours per quarter.
 Alternative FTE appointments will be prorated based on hours worked per week and per quarter.
 Yes, typically 50% FTE Typically 50% for the academic quarter.
 Salaried ASE** positions vary and can be less than 50% or less than the academic quarter.
 Most positions are 50% or greater for at least one academic quarter or 5 of the 6 pay periods of the quarter.
 Job Management Position goes away once incumbent vacates.
 Extend end date per contract.
-For summer, enter hiatus LOA if returning in autumn or per contract

-Terminate employee if the above criteria is not true or the work is no longer needed
+Terminate employee if the above criteria is not true or the work is no longer needed.

-Hourly UAW Academic Student Employee Job profiles outlined in UAW contract An ASE who is engaged in projects or assignments on an hourly basis No Set as outlined in contract Job Management Position only exists when an incumbent is in it (i.e., staffing model “job management”) Extend end date per contract.
-Extend end employment date annually:
+Temporary Hourly UAW Academic Student Employee Job profiles outlined in UAW contract An ASE who is engaged in projects or assignments on an hourly basis No Set as outlined in contract Job Management Position only exists when an incumbent is in it (i.e., staffing model “job management”) Extend end date per contract.

-** ASE appointment quarters are the following: 9/16-12/15, 12/16-3/15, 3/16-6/15 and 6/16-9/15.
+** ASE appointment quarters are the following: 9/16–12/15, 12/16–3/15, 3/16–6/15, and 6/16–9/15.

 Return to top